 For those of you with a neighbor who smokes; an air purifier is a great way to keep your living space smelling fresh and clean.
 Weed smoke and odor are very good at sneaking through a building’s walls, floors, and windows.
 Plus, using an air purifier is way easier than having a dispute with your neighbors.

 Weed smoker or not, this guide will help you to choose the best air cleaner for weed smoke.

 The Adverse Effects of Marijuana Smoke

 For many people, medical marijuana is an excellent way to help live with a bunch of medical conditions.
 However, while there seem to be many benefits there are still risks linked to smoking.
 Generally speaking, the medical community agrees that there is still a risk of lung damage associated with the inhalation of marijuana smoke.
 This risk is similar to the risk associated with inhaling other smoke, like the smoke created from smoking cigarettes.

 There is a common misconception about the danger of the smoke itself, among many people who smoke marijuana.
 This misconception is that tobacco smoke and weed smoke are different because weed contains THC instead of nicotine.
-However, the American Heart Association said that secondhand smoke from marijuana might damage blood vessels just as much as smoke from cigarettes.
+However, the American Heart Association does say that secondhand smoke from marijuana might damage blood vessels just as much as smoke from cigarettes.

 Tobacco and marijuana are harmful because they both release chemical pollutants into the air as they are being burned.
 When these chemicals are not properly filtered, they find their way into your lungs, causing a variety of medical problems.